Abhsihekcure/garbha/content/platforms/platforms.md

 weight = 25  # Order that this section will appear.

 title = "Platforms"
-subtitle = "As a part of the Garbhini program.
-A state of the art biorepository and Data management center are created at THSTI"
+subtitle = "As a part of the Garbhini program, a state of the art biorepository and Data management center are created at THSTI"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.